nabu-platform/nabu-misc-git/protected/documentation/readme.md

 - it can be a standard "develop" branch
 - it can work directly onto the master branch
 - you can work on a hotfix branch
-- you can even use feature branches with multiple servers if that is needed
+- you can even use feature branches if needed, but that requires a slightly more complex setup

 In Nabu Developer you can right click any resource entry inside a project and "commit" pending changes.
 They will be committed to whichever branch that server is running on.
 Note that a commit will also run all the deployment actions that are contained within the entry you selected (or a child thereof).

 You can also right click a project and "release" it.
 This will run through a commit cycle to make sure all the changes are committed.
 It will search all tags with a format of "v<number>" and tag that last commit with a version number which is 1 higher than whatever the highest was up to that point.

-For example the first time you release, a tag will appear called "v1", the next time "v2" etc. There is no differentation between major, minor or patch versions, only an incremental number.
+So your main branch will have a bunch of commits and every so often (when you "release") a new tag will apear with an incremental version number, e.g. "v1", "v2",...
+There is no differentation between major, minor or patch versions, only an incremental number.

 ### Remote

 If you register a remote called "origin" on the repository, the server will automatically push the changes from the current branch to the equivalent branch in the origin, both on commit and release.

 If you want to use another name than "origin", you can change the system property ``git.remote``.
 Note however that this is applicable to all projects on the server.

-Note that if you require credentials to push, you need to configure the project using ``nabu.misc.git.Services.configure``.
+If you require credentials to push, you need to configure the project using ``nabu.misc.git.Services.configure``.
 The credentials can also be configured in a management application that has the manage component that is distributed with this package.

 ## Building